-This Quarterly Report on Form 10-Q, or Quarterly Report, contains forward-looking statements that involve risks and uncertainties.
+This Quarterly Report on Form 10-Q Report, or Quarterly Report, contains forward-looking statements that involve risks and uncertainties.
 We make such forward-looking statements pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995 and other federal securities laws.
 All statements other than statements of historical facts contained in this Quarterly Report are forward-looking statements.
 In some cases, you can identify forward-looking statements by terminology such as "may," "will," "should," "expects," "intends," "plans," "anticipates," "believes," "estimates," "predicts," "potential," "continue" or the negative of these terms or other comparable terminology.
 These forward-looking statements include, but are not limited to, statements about:

-- the accuracy of our estimates regarding expenses, future revenues, cash forecasts and capital requirements; - our plans to commercialize ZGN-1061 as a treatment of metabolic diseases including type 2 diabetes and obesity; - our ability to successfully complete a Phase 1 clinical trial of ZGN-1061, and successfully advance ZGN-1061 into later-stage clinical trials; - our ability to maintain the focus of the organization in light of our recent corporate refocusing, and to minimize turnover within the organization, particularly in light of our workforce reduction in July 2016; - regulatory and political developments in the United States and foreign countries; - the performance of our third-party contract manufacturers and clinical research organizations; - our ability to obtain and maintain intellectual property protection for our proprietary assets; - the size of the potential markets for our product candidates and our ability to serve those markets; - the rate and degree of market acceptance of our product candidates for any indication once approved; - our ability to obtain additional financing when needed; - the success of competing products that are or become available for the indications that we are pursuing; - the loss of key scientific or management personnel; and - other risks and uncertainties, including those listed under Part II, Item 1A.
+- · the accuracy of our estimates regarding expenses, future revenues, cash forecasts and capital requirements; - our plans to commercialize ZGN-1061 as a treatment for metabolic diseases including type 2 diabetes and obesity; - our ability to successfully advance ZGN-1061 into later-stage clinical trials; - our ability to dissociate effects of methionine aminopeptidase 2, or MetAP2, inhibitors from pro-thrombotic effects or other adverse events observed in clinical development of beloranib; - our ability to provide a compelling argument for improved safety of ZGN-1061 and other novel MetAP2 inhibitors relative to first generation compounds, including beloranib; - regulatory and political developments in the United States and foreign countries; - the performance of our third-party contract manufacturers and clinical research organizations; - · our ability to obtain and maintain intellectual property protection for our proprietary assets; - the size of the potential markets for our product candidates and our ability to serve those markets; - · the rate and degree of market acceptance of our product candidates for any indication once approved; - · our ability to obtain additional financing when needed; - the success of competing products that are or become available for the indications that we are pursuing; - the loss of key scientific or management personnel; and - other risks and uncertainties, including those listed under Part II, Item 1A.
 Risk Factors.